olesgedz/Chip8/README.md

   </tr>
 </table>

-> This is the key mappings of the chip-walo, use keyboard to control.
+> This is the key mappings of the chip, use keyboard to control.

 # Building from source